sflanker/paulwheeler.us/README.md

 </html>
 ```

-It is possible to change the font size of the "adjustable" paragraph with the followign CSS:
+It is possible to change the font size of the "adjustable" paragraph with the following CSS:

 ```css
 input[value='0'] ~ p.adjustable { font-size: 8pt; }